 COI FAQs for public officials

-These FAQs are presented for educational and informational purposes and will be updated periodically.
+These FAQs have been designed as an educational and information tool for public officials.
 The information provided is general and your own unique situation must be considered in making decisions about conflicts of interest.
 This guide does not reduce the need for you to obtain your own advice.

 Understanding a conflict of interest (COI)